allegory-software/allegory-sdk/lua/mdbx_query.md

 **value nodes**: decode a PK stream into value records; operate on value records.

 Access, merge, probe, and transform nodes work on raw PK bytes.
-`get_col(member, col) -> val | nil` reads decoded column values on demand. base-table cursors open lazily per member and only when the requested columns are not present in the index.
+`node:col(member, col) -> v | nil` reads decoded column values on demand.
+Base-table cursors open lazily per member and only when the requested columns are not present in the index.
 Value nodes produce Lua value records.